Healthcare in Texas: Vaccinations

-In 2017, 67.8% of children age 35 months in Texas completed the recommended vaccination schedule.
+In 2017, 67.8% of children aged 35 months in Texas completed the recommended vaccination schedule.
 The highest individual vaccine rate was for the polio virus: 93.1% of children age 35 months in Texas received this vaccine.
 The lowest individual vaccine rate was for hepatitis A: 62.6% of children age 35 months in Texas received this vaccine.
 Some children are under-vaccinated due to issues with accessing preventative care, vaccine delivery, or parental choice.
 The state has started to implement ImmTrac, a free vaccination record system.
+As of early 2023 vaccination rates are as follows: 77% of Texans have received one dose of the vaccine making them partially vaccinated, 64% of Texans have received two doses making them fully vaccinated, and roughly 24 have received three or more doses making them fully vaccinated and boosted.

 Vaccination policy

 In 2013, Texas passed legislation that requires employees of child-care facilities to have certain vaccinations, unless the employee objects for reasons of conscience.
 Texas has allowed for parents to exempt their children from vaccines by citing medical reasons since 1972.
 Further, Texas has allowed for parents to exempt their children from vaccines on the basis of religious belief since 2003.
+In October 2021 Governor Greg Abbott issued Executive Order GA-40 banning any entity in Texas from requiring a COVID-19 vaccine or compelling the receipt of a COVID-19 vaccine.
+The Governor dealt a heavy blow to healthcare in Texas with this mandate.
+The maximum fine for violating this executive order is $1,000 with no jail time.